abavisg/may-vibes-10/README.md

 3. Click "Scan Inbox" to perform a new scan of the latest emails in your inbox
 4. Observe the progress indicator as the scan runs
 5. The list will populate with emails found to have a `List-Unsubscribe` header
 6. Click on a newsletter item or its "Unsubscribe" button.
+The extension will:
-The extension will attempt to open the unsubscribe link (preferably a web link) in a new tab
+   - Open the unsubscribe link (preferably a web link) in a new tab
+   - Automatically move the email to the "Unsubscribed" folder
+   - Remove the item from the displayed list
+7. To view recently moved emails, click the "View Recently Moved" button
+8. From the Recently Moved list, you can move emails back to your inbox by clicking "Move back to Inbox"
-7. If you want to stop seeing emails from a specific sender in the scan results, click the "Ignore Sender" button next to their entry
+9. If you want to stop seeing emails from a specific sender in the scan results, click the "Ignore Sender" button next to their entry
-8. To view or manage ignored senders, click the "View Ignored Senders" button.
+10. To view or manage ignored senders, click the "View Ignored Senders" button.
 From the ignored senders list, you can click "Unignore" to make their emails reappear in the main list

 ## Privacy

 This extension:
 - Uses the Chrome `identity` API for OAuth2 authentication with the Gmail API
-- Uses the Gmail API with `gmail.readonly` scope to fetch email headers (specifically `List-Unsubscribe`, `From`, and `Subject`) for scanning purposes
+- Uses the Gmail API with:
+  - `gmail.readonly` scope to fetch email headers (specifically `List-Unsubscribe`, `From`, and `Subject`) for scanning purposes
+  - `gmail.modify` scope to create the "Unsubscribed" folder and move emails to it
 - Does not read the full body content of your emails
 - Does not send your email data or unsubscribe links to any external servers
 - Stores ignored senders and the latest scan results in your browser's local storage (`chrome.storage.local`)